derek2403/Cheer-Up/README.md

 ### Document Processing Pipeline

-1. **Document Upload & Parsing**
+1. **Therapeutic Content Upload & Parsing**
-   - User uploads a document through the interface
+   - User uploads psychological resources through the interface
    - Document is sent to Upstage Document Parsing API
-   - API returns parsed HTML content
+   - API returns parsed HTML content optimized for therapeutic knowledge

 2. **Content Embedding**
    - Parsed HTML is split into meaningful chunks
-   - Special handling for different content types (tables, paragraphs, etc.)
+   - Special handling for different content types (therapeutic techniques, research findings, etc.)
    - Each chunk is embedded using Upstage Embedding API
    - Embeddings are stored in Pinecone with metadata

-### RAG Chatbot Pipeline
+### Therapeutic Conversation Pipeline

-1. **Query Processing**
+1. **Query Understanding**
-   - User submits a question
+   - User expresses thoughts, feelings or concerns
-   - Question is embedded using Upstage Embedding API
+   - Input is embedded using Upstage Embedding API
-   - Embedding is used to search Pinecone for relevant chunks
+   - Embedding is used to search Pinecone for relevant psychological insights

-2. **Context Retrieval**
+2. **Context Integration**
    - Top 15 most similar chunks are retrieved
    - High-quality matches (similarity > 0.7) are selected
+   - Previous conversation history is maintained for therapeutic continuity
-   - Chunks are organized by type and combined
+   - Contexts are organized by relevance and therapeutic value

-3. **Answer Generation**
+3. **Therapeutic Response Generation**
-   - Context and question are sent to Upstage LLM (Or any LLM by API)
-   - LLM generates answer based solely on provided context
-   - Response is formatted based on query type
-   - System indicates if information isn't found
+   - Combined context (RAG + conversation history) is sent to the language model
+   - Response generated with warm, empathetic, professional tone
+   - Structured formatting for improved readability
+   - Evidence-based insights from uploaded therapeutic resources
+   - Maintains ongoing therapeutic relationship
+   - Provides practical coping strategies and exercises when appropriate

 ## Getting Started